 LEADER: We believe in Jesus, who calls us to continue his mission in our world.

 ALL: He calls us to live our faith, to heal and mend, to forgive and set free.

-LEADER:(Touches eyes; asks all to follow.)
+LEADER: (Touches eyes; asks all to follow.)
 Bless our eyes for seeing the beauty in creation and the ugliness in poverty and pollution that doesn't have to be.
-ALL: May our love give life.

-LEADER:(Touches ears; asks all to follow.)
-Bless our ears for listening to those different from us.
-ALL: May our love give life.
+LEADER: (Touches ears; asks all to follow.)
+Bless our ears for listening to those different from